English for Banking: 49 Terms for Spending, Lending and More

 If you’re studying business English or economics, knowing some banking terms will also help you a lot with your vocabulary.

-We’ve selected 30 useful terms that you’re likely to come across in banking.
+We’ve selected 49 of the most useful business english banking vocabulary that you’re likely to come across to help you get started.

 - 1. Account

 - 3. Debit

 - 4. Balance

 - 6. Student loan

 - 9. To withdraw

 - 14. Standing order